 (4) Presenting An Offer

 Once a prospect has been qualified, you can then provide a solution to solve that problem.
 This is where you present your offer to the prospect.
-Some companies may only have one offer, other companies may present multiple offers during this stage of the sales cycle.
+Some companies may only have one offer, while other companies may present multiple offers during this stage of the sales cycle.

 (5) Handling Objections